fusioncoe/onfusioncoe-actions-g2/README.md

 ### Security-First Design

-The OnFusionCoE architecture follows a zero-trust security model where customer credentials are never exposed to the service:
+The OnFusionCoE architecture follows a zero-trust security model where **no secrets are shared with the OnFusionCoE service**:

 ```text
 ┌─────────────────────────────────────────────────────────────┐